Yufan-Du/Yufan-Du.github.io/content/project/FPGA-Based Snake Game Design/index.md

 #slides: example
 ---

-This project integrates FPGA Design, Computer Vision, Computer Graphics, Human-Computer Interaction (HCI), and Hardware Description Language (HDL) Coding.
+We innovated a novel control mechanism for the classic Snake game, utilizing camera-based detection of player hand movements to enable real-time control of the game character.
+This unique approach goes beyond conventional button or 2D touchscreen inputs that limit the freedom of users, providing a more immersive and interactive gaming experience and allowing players to interact in a more natural and intuitive manner

-I innovated a novel control mechanism for the classic Snake game, utilizing camera-based detection of player hand movements to enable real-time control of the game character.
-This unique approach goes beyond conventional button or 2-D touchscreen inputs that limit the freedom of users, providing a more immersive and interactive gaming experience and allowing players to interact in a more natural and intuitive manner
+For this project, we deployed the entire game on an FPGA with limited resources, typical of devices used for educational purposes.
+This presented substantial optimization challenges, requiring us to meticulously optimize from both hardware and software perspectives.

-Additionally, the project's focus on hardware-centric design offers valuable insights for the development of Internet of Things (IoT) edge devices, highlighting its broader application potential.
+The project's focus offers valuable insights for the development of Internet of Things (IoT) edge devices, highlighting its broader application potential.